-Include vegetables and fruit into snacks and meals by:
+Include vegetables and fruit in snacks and meals by:

-- \rightarrow Serving ready-to-eat fresh vegetables and fruit (serve local produce, if available), either on their own or with a lower fat dip or yogurt. - \rightarrow Using fruit in salads, kabobs, or as toppings for oatmeal. - \rightarrow Adding raw, grilled, or roasted vegetables to salads, sandwiches, pasta, and soups.
+- Serving ready-to-eat fresh vegetables and fruit (serve local produce, if available,), either on their own or with a lower fat dip or yogurt. - Using fruit in salads, kabobs, or as toppings for oatmeal. - Adding raw, grilled, or roasted vegetables to salads, sandwiches, pasta, and soups. - Providing a vegetable soup or salad for lunch or dinner. - Planning a potluck salad bar for regular staff meetings. - Supplying dried fruit, sliced vegetables, or fruit salad for snacks; fresh fruit or fruit cobblers for desserts. - Providing 100% fruit or vegetable juices as well as water.